reza00farjam/rjdl/README.md

 ## Development Setup

-To start developing rjdl, you need to install a recent version of python and pip and then run the following command (for linux):
+To start developing rjdl, you need to install a recent version of python and pip and then run the following commands (for linux):

 ```bash
 git clone https://github.com/reza00farjam/rjdl